The Lady of the Sea

 Another lightning strike punctuated the command, and a violent gust of wind broke a window at the other end of the hall sending the curtains whipping and rain sheeting in on the hardwood.
 Prosk looked from the window to Vepdago then down to the girls huddled at his back.
 Slowly, he backed away giving the captain space to move past him and on down the hall.

-Vepdago spun with his sword just as Prosk fired his pistol and there was a sharp clang as bullet met blade.
+Vepdago spun with his sword just as Prosk fired his pistol, and there was a sharp clang as bullet met blade.
 The shot buried into the wall at the captain’s side instead of his back.
 Prosk stood open-mouthed in the twins’ doorway, and at the captain’s fierce scowl, he dropped his weapon, for good this time.
-Captain and child moved on down the corridor and down the stairs unhindered.
+Captain and child moved on through the corridor and down the stairs unhindered.

 “Let’s go!”
 Vepdago barked, and his men all scurried for the door, their pockets brimming with stolen goods.
 He tucked the child under his slicker as they stepped out into the rain.